lukasgoetzweiss/ab_lab/README.md

 There are four terms to understand to begin running experiments in rctr:

-1. **A unit of observation** - in most contexts this will be a user or potential customer
+1. **Unit of observation** - in most contexts this will be a user or potential customer
-2. **An audience** - a set of units of observation defined by some filtering logic
+2. **Audience** - a set of units of observation defined by some filtering logic
-3. **A treatment** - an specific action, policy, or intervention put forward towards a unit of observation
+3. **Treatment** - an specific action, policy, or intervention put forward towards a unit of observation
-4. **An experiment** - a set of treatments applied to an audience over a specified time period
+4. **Experiment** - a set of treatments applied to an audience over a specified time period

 ## Setup